anthfuller/F7-LAS/docs/f7-las-implementation-guide/08-implementation-profiles/Optional-MCP-Security-Profile.md

 This is presented as **one of multiple valid** enforcement strategies for protocol-based tool interactions.
 F7-LAS does not prescribe MCP or any specific protocol mechanism.

+This gateway/PDP pattern reflects established policy-enforcement architectures and is discussed in MCP-specific context by [MCP-01].

 ---

 ## Threat Context in MCP Use Cases